 Summary A number of studies have shown that certain probiotics can significantly reduce blood pressure, especially in people with high blood pressure.

-Probiotics may also help reduce blood triglycerides, which are types of fat that can contribute to heart disease when their levels are too high.
+Probiotics may also help reduce blood triglycerides, which are types of blood fat that can contribute to heart disease when their levels are too high.

 A study of 92 people who had high blood triglycerides found that taking two probiotics, Lactobacillus curvatus and Lactobacillus plantarum, for 12 weeks significantly reduced blood triglycerides (15).